MihirJaiswal/CyberSphere-Minor-Project/README.md

 # CyberSphere: Phishing Website Detector

 CyberSphere is a browser extension and website designed to detect phishing attacks using machine learning techniques.
-The system is built using React.js, Three.js, Tailwind CSS for the frontend, and vanilla JavaScript for the extension.
-The machine learning models are trained using XGBoost, Random Forest, Decision Tree, and SVM algorithms.
+The machine learning model is trained using XGBoost, Random Forest, Decision Tree, and SVM algorithms.